nikbearbrown/Computational-Skepticism-for-AI/chapters/06-model-explainability-distinguishing-explanation-from-the-appearance-of-explanation.md

 **S1.** The radiologist case and the Ash case both involve technically accurate explanations that produce the wrong epistemic effect.
 They are, however, different kinds of failures.
 Describe precisely how they differ — what makes each one a distinct failure mode — and identify what a well-designed supervisory system would need to detect each kind, separately.
 Your answer should make clear why a single supervisory approach cannot catch both.

-*Tests: failure mode taxonomy, language-game mismatch vs. shortcut laundering, supervisory design.
-Difficulty: high.*
+**S2.** The Dummy axiom guarantees that features with no predictive contribution receive a Shapley value of zero.
+But consider a model that uses zip code as a direct input and also uses income, where income and zip code are highly correlated.
+Zip code receives a non-zero Shapley value.
+Is this a violation of the Dummy axiom?
+If not, what does the Dummy axiom actually protect against, and why is the zip code attribution not evidence of "fairness"?

-**S2.** A colleague proposes the following improvement to SHAP: instead of averaging marginal contributions over all feature orderings, compute contributions only over orderings that are *causally valid* — that is, that respect the causal structure of the domain.
-She argues this would fix SHAP's Rung 1 limitation.
+**S3.** A colleague proposes the following improvement to SHAP: instead of sampling from the marginal distribution, always sample from the conditional distribution $P(x_{\bar{S}} \mid x_S)$.
+She argues this would fix the correlated feature problem and produce more realistic feature combinations.
 Evaluate this proposal.
 What problem does it solve?
-What problem remains?
-Under what conditions would causally-valid SHAP attributions still produce practically misleading explanations, even if technically more accurate than standard SHAP?
+What axiom does it potentially violate and why?
+Under what conditions would conditional SHAP attributions still produce practically misleading explanations even if technically more realistic?

-*Tests: causal structure in explanation methods, residual language-game gap, limits of technical improvements.
-Difficulty: high.*

-**S3.** The chapter claims: "The case where we most need the explanation is exactly the case where the model is misaligned."
+**S4.** The chapter claims: "The case where we most need the explanation is exactly the case where the model is misaligned."
 Unpack this claim.
 Why does model misalignment create the need for explanation, and why does it simultaneously degrade the reliability of SHAP and LIME explanations?
 What does this imply for the design of human-AI systems where explanation is intended to provide a check on model error?

-*Tests: structural critique of attribution methods, explanation-need paradox, human-AI system design.
-Difficulty: high.*

 ---